leehaesung/VisualBasic/02_CodeFiles/FinalTest.md

-### 9. Visual Basic recognizes the following four
+### 9. Visual Basic recognizes the following four categories of variables.
-categories of variables

 Select one or more:
 ``````````````````````````
 (V) a.
 String
 ( ) b.
 Date